MSAA Alternate Assessment

 - Assistive technology for student response to items

 - Sign Language (e.g., ASL, PSE, SEE)

 Most students who use an accommodation as defined in the list above require the accommodation on a daily basis.
 The vast majority of IEPs for students who participate in the alternate assessment will already include the accommodations as listed above.
-If the accommodation required for access to the assessment is not currently included in the IEP, there are a few places which are appropriate to indicate accommodation use.
-Additional places to indicate use of accommodations for MSAA use could be:
+Accommodation use may be listed in multiple places in the IEP including:

 - Custom Classroom Accommodations (may be used to indicate paper use)

 - Communication needs under the Narratives page (could be used to include Scribe and/or paper)

 Many students assessed on the alternate assessment require an assistive technology device to communicate.
 Students should continue to use the device during assessment.
 A variety of assistive technology devices may be used to respond to both selected response and open response item types on the assessment.
 An alternate keyboard , eye gaze, switch devices, speech-to-text, and other similar input devices are examples of compatible assistive technology devices.

 MSAA recommends testing Assistive Technology devices for compatibility using the sample items that are available on the MSAA Test Administration Portal.
 The MSAA online system allows a student or test administrator to use the shortcut keys on the keyboard to achieve basic functions when usage of a mouse is not an option.
 Students who require assistive technology to respond to test items must have the assistive technology need indicated in the IEP.